-Morsi’s Popularity Sinks After Crash Kills 51 Children on School Bus
+Morsi’s Popularity Sinks After Crash Kills 51 Children on Bus

 CAIRO — President Mohammed Morsi and his appointed cabinet of Prime Minister Hisham Qandil have been applauded by millions of Egyptians for their immediate, powerful, and all-in-all unprecedented chain-reaction to the Israeli attacks on the neighboring Gaza Strip.
 But the president’s rising popularity quickly plunged after a train crash killed 51 children in Upper Egypt on Nov.
 17.